 News of the partnership comes less than a week after market research firm Centris released a study showing what it called “serious gaps” in digital TV signal coverage across the country, which it said could interfere with the successful completion of next year’s digital transition.

-According to a report by John Eggerton at TWICE's sister publication Broadcasting & Cable, the study inspired a line of questioning during a recent hearing in the House Telecommunications & Internet Subcommittee.
+According to a report by John Eggerton at TWICE’s sister publication Broadcasting & Cable, the study inspired a line of questioning during a hearing in the House Telecommunications & Internet Subcommittee last Wednesday.